 Small farms, in hoop house and green houses

 There is never a shortage of work in a commercial growing operation.
 Plastic mulch is effective at balancing the work-load.
-You will spend slightly more time early in the season with bed preparation and planting, significantly less time during the height of the growing season beating back weeds, and slightly more time at the end of the season cleaning up.
+You will spend slightly more time early in the season with bed preparation and planting, significantly less time during the height of the growing season beating back weeds, and slightly more time at the end of the season cleaning up plastic mulch.

 Combined benefits of plastic mulch and drip irrigation

 While drip and plastic each offer some control over weeds and water issues and help increase yields, together they do more.
-Combined they both help create a homogeneous warm, moist growing environment.
+Plastic mulch with drip irrigation helps create a homogeneous warm, moist growing environment.
 The plastic reduces evaporation even more from the highly efficient drip system.
-The plastic greatly reduces movement due to wind and animal action.
+The plastic greatly reduces movement of the drip irrigation system due to wind and animal action.
 The combined system makes each individual technology more effective through season extension and higher yields that let you cover costs more easily.
 If you sell your produce, earlier harvests can yield higher prices since you can deliver before the competition.

-In addition to the major benefits of weed and water control and increased yields the season extension researcher identify the following additional benefits.
+In addition to the major benefits of weed and water control, and increased yields and season extension researcher identify the following additional benefits.
 Some of these benefits are of more interest to specific plants.
-The following list of additional benefit is extracted from http://www.ces.ncsu.edu/hil/
+The following list of additional benefit is extracted from http://www.ces.ncsu.edu/hil/hil-33.html:

 - Reduced fertilizer leaching: Water runs off the impervious mulch resulting in maximum utilization of the fertilizer.